 Creative people and cats

 Liz: “I believe there may be a connection with creative people and unconventional thinkers and cats, and you’re clearly a very creative person.
-I can see it in your work on TV, how you solve a problem, plus you’re a musician, and your writing is very creative, so I wondered if you’ve thought about a connection between creative people and cats.
+I can see it in your work on your show, how you solve a problem, plus you’re a musician, and your writing is creative, so I wondered if you’ve thought about a connection between creative people and cats.
 I did hear of a study that talked about a connection.”

-Jackson goes on to explain that working with cats and their guardians involves a lot of character study and story for him, leveraging his creative background as an actor and writer.
+He goes on to explain that working with cats and their guardians involves a lot of character study and story for him, leveraging his background as an actor and writer.
 He strings clues together into a story that helps him devise a better life for everyone in the house.
 He concludes, “I know that’s wholly unscientific, but it’s served me terribly well.”

 Liz: “It’s an art, not a science.”